 Does that program exist?

 “The program exists in the planning, coordination and development phase, as is appropriate for a large-scale campaign.
 We will use the funds when they can have the most effect,” a department spokesman said.
+He spoke on the condition that he not be named.
 He did not give a timeline or a name for the program, which he said would be separate from an existing opioid program called Rx Awareness.

 On Feb.
-13, the White House announced that Trump would donate his salary from the fourth quarter of 2017 to the Department of Transportation.
+13, the White House announced that Trump would donate his salary from the fourth quarter of 2017 to the Transportation Department.
 That gift will help fund a $1.5 billion new grant program, intended to help infrastructure projects.
-The program is considering applications, but has not made any grants yet.
+The program is considering applications but has not made any grants yet.

 The Trump Organization pledged to donate “all profits from foreign governments’ patronage at our hotels and similar businesses” to the treasury.
 It told Congress that this covers all transactions where the bill is paid directly by a foreign government.
 However, the Trump Organization said it would be too “intrusive” to question individual guests to see whether a government was paying their bills.